Abigail/Abigail.github.io/Src/Trapped/zebra.md

 #### Square

-The %%PIECE%% will circle in an irregular way around the origin, with some focus of activity on the diagonals.
+The **Zebra** will circle in an irregular way around the origin, with some focus of activity on the diagonals.
 The Zebra will get trapped after 4,633 steps.

 #### Diamond

-The %%PIECE%% bounces around the origin, visiting squares in roughly diamond shaped area around the origin, only to get trapped after 14,569 steps.
+The **Zebra** bounces around the origin, visiting squares in roughly diamond shaped area around the origin, only to get trapped after 14,569 steps.